White House Policy Official Corroborates Ukraine Narrative — But Saw Nothing Illegal

 The House voted 232-196 on Thursday to authorize its impeachment inquiry and proceed to a new phase that includes public hearings.
 House Speaker Nancy Pelosi, D-Calif., said on Thursday that impeachment isn't a foregone conclusion and that it will depend on the outcome of the inquiry.

-One of the members taking part, New Jersey Democrat Tom Malinowski, told reporters on Thursday that the facts of the matters are coming clearly into focus with testimony like that from Morrison.
+One of the members taking part, New Jersey Democrat Tom Malinowski, told reporters on Thursday that the facts of the matter are coming clearly into focus with testimony like that from Morrison.

-"I think every single witness has corroborated the fundamental facts that previous witnesses have conveyed to us," Malinowski said, of Morrison's testimony.
+"I think every single witness has corroborated the fundamental facts that previous witnesses have conveyed to us," Malinowski said of Morrison's testimony.

 Malinowski bristled when asked about the portions of Morrison's statement that alluded to concerns about political consequences but no concerns about improper or illegal activity.